Central Luzon Link Expressway: History

-In April 2024, Hermogenes Ebdane, the Regional Development Council's Sectoral Committee on Infrastructure Development and the Regional Peace and Order Council in Central Luzon, announced that CLLEx right-of-way had been resolved, adding that affected landowners who established barricades along the route had dismantled them.
+In April 2024, Hermogenes Ebdane, the Regional Development Council's Sectoral Committee on Infrastructure Development and the Regional Peace and Order Council in Central Luzon, announced that the right of way had been resolved, adding that affected landowners who established barricades along the route had dismantled them.

+The final leg of the expressway to Cabanatuan was officially opened by President Bongbong Marcos on March 31, 2026.
+According to DPWH Secretary Vince Dizon, a PPP will oversee expressway operations.